Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 ### Intuitive

 The routines have intuitive names.
 Knowledge of one routine helps to guess about other routines.
-The search in the module and its research can be made by combining prefixes/suffixes
+The search in the module and its research can be made by combining prefixes/suffixes.

-An example of using a group of routines `*Intersects` to check the cross section of the model instance `plane` with instances of other models.
+An example of using a group of routines `*Intersects` to check the cross-section of the model instance `plane` with instances of other models.

 ```js
 var plane = [ 0, 2, 0, -2 ];